 CONAH utilizes program review and resource allocation process to ensure appropriate use of financial resources to support student learning programs and services.
+Financial documents such as the budget and annual budget request are accurate, verifiable, and reflect allocation of resources to support educational programs based on program review findings.

-III.
 D. 7 Institutional responses to external audit findings are comprehensive, timely, and communicated appropriately